Reasons Why Children Lie about Sexual Abuse

 Also, it is difficult for many people to accept that a child would lie about something as serious as being sexually abused or molested.
 However, children often do not realize the gravity of making an allegation of sexual misconduct.

-- Approval: A child may lie about one parent to get the approval of another parent.
+- Approval: The approval of others, especially parental figures, is important to children.
+A child may lie about one parent to get the approval of another parent.
 He or she may also fabricate a story to win the approval of his or her friends or peers.

 - Misunderstanding: Young children are often unable to understand sexual activity and it is also not easy for them to vocalize the experience.
 If a child starts by vocalizing an incident that an adult confuses with sexual abuse, the child may be encouraged to tell a fabricated story.
 However, it could be an incident where the child is just going along with what the adult is saying or describing something he or she may have seen on TV or movies.